AstroPix/astropix-analysis/docs/fmt.rst

   frame); for instance, the specification ``'column': (slice(8, 16), np.uint8)``
-  is meant to indicate that the 8 bits ``8:16`` in the input buffer need to be mapped into a class attribute ``hit.column`` and the latter, when written to binary output, is represented as a 8-bit unsigned integer;
+  is meant to indicate that the 8 bits ``8:16`` in the input buffer need to be mapped into a class attribute ``hit.column`` and the latter, when written to binary output, is represented as a 8-bit unsigned integer; when the slice is ``None``, that means that the corresponding field is not to be read from the input binary buffer, but it is calculated in the constructor based on the row quantities (and, still, the output type is obviously relevant);
 * decorate the concrete class with the ``@hitclass`` decorator, which calculates at the time of the type creation (and not every time a class instance is created) some useful quantities that allows for streamlining the hit manipulation;